osr-megha/Laundry-App/README.md

 It is an application based on React-Native Expo.

--to start - expo start.
+##for starting frontend -
+cd frontend
+npm start

+##for starting backend -
+cd backend
+nodemon index.js